 - cannibalize worker brood

-The best feed is what the bees themselves store up.
-And that’s honey and pollen in a beeswax comb.
-A prudent beekeeper often sets aside enough feed comb for emergency use.
-Feed combs have lots of advantages:
+The best feed is honey and pollen in a beeswax comb.
+Prudent beekeepers sets aside enough comb for emergency feeding.
+Combs

-- can be placed in a hive when it’s too cold for other methods
+- can be fed when it’s too cold for other methods

-- extra feed isn’t hauled out at trash
+- when surplus, aren’t hauled out as trash

-Feed frames are simply inserted into a tbh next to the cluster.
-A cappings scratcher can be used to scrap a small amount of cappings off, exposing some honey for the bees.
-The bees discover it and uncap the rest as they need it.
+Feed frames are simply inserted into a top bar hive next to the cluster.
+Expose a very small amount of honey using a cappings scratcher.
+The bees discover it and uncap more when needed.

-Solid sugar is usually fed when the bees are flying.
-Just dump some sugar inside the free space away from the entrance.
-The bees will gather water outside the hive and liquefy what they need inside the hive.
-Don’t put too much sugar in as the bees haul it out as trash once nectar becomes available.
+Granulated sugar is usually fed when the bees can fly.
+Just dump the sugar inside the hive, away from the entrance.
+The bees will gather water and liquefy what they.
+Don’t feed too much sugar this way as the bees haul it out as trash once nectar becomes available.

 Bakers sugar is a finely crystallized granulated sugar.
 It isn’t confectioners sugar.
-The bees still need water to liquify it.
-But they won’t haul baker’s sugar out as trash like they do with coarser, granulated stuff.
+The bees still need water to liquefy it.
+But they won’t it out as trash like they do with coarser, granulated sugar.

 Bee candy is a sugar water mixture cooked to the soft ball stage.
-As it includes water, it can be fed during the winter when the bees can’t fly:
+As it includes water, it’s fed when the bees can’t fly:

-- there are lots of recipes for bee candy on the net
+- there are recipes for bee candy on the web

 - it’s easy to prepare and use